World's 15 Best Summer Music Festivals

 The Governors Ball Music Festival

 One of Europe’s most vibrant cities is also home to one of its most colorful music festivals.
 Founded in Barcelona in 1994, Sonar features performances from cutting-edge artists.
-Every year, visitors flock to the city’s Fira Gran Via area to watch shows by performers ranging from Robyn to Janelle Monáe.
+Every year, visitors flock to the city’s Fira Gran Via area to watch shows by performers ranging from A$AP Rocky to Duran Duran.
 But the festival is not a one-trick pony; it also boasts eye-catching video art projections, installations from modern artists, and audio-visual displays.

 Where: Roskilde, Denmark